SilviuGamer1/Parsec-Electron/README.md

 Donwload Electron with: npm i -D electron@latest

-How run in CLI: "npm init", set the main entry point as "index.js"
+Now run in CLI: "npm init", set the main entry point as "index.js"

 After you did that open package.json and under "scripts" add "start: "electron ." "